 And finally, another way of stopping birds it to simply not plant it where birds are likely to congregate.

 We hope you have enjoyed this read and gained valuable insights into the behavior of birds that can feast on tomatoes and can now take the appropriate action.
-If you have problems with voles you can take advantage of these 11 plants to repel them.
+You should also be aware that possums love tomatoes, so you need to protect them.